Victoria Street North drill hall, Grimsby: History

 The drill hall was converted for industrial use by Albert Gait Limited, a printing business, in the 1930s.
-The printing business was acquired by Wyndeham Group in 1993 and subsequently re-named Wyndeham Gait.
+The printing business was acquired by Wyndeham Group in 1993 and subsequently renamed Wyndeham Gait.
 The business closed in April 2015 and, following a change of ownership of the property in January 2016, plans were submitted for conversion of the premises into retail space in August 2017.